 Fred Waite was born in the Chickasaw Nation at Fort Arbuckle, Oklahoma, on September 28, 1853, to Thomas and Catherine McClure Waite.
 Thomas farmed and operated a trading store and stage stand southeast of present Pauls Valley.

-In 1875 he decided to make his way to Colorado but instead wound up in New Mexico, where he found work with cattle baron John Chisum, who had a large ranch south of present-day Roswell.
+In 1875 he decided to make his way to Colorado but he instead wound up in New Mexico, where he found work with cattle baron John Chisum, who had a large ranch south of present-day Roswell.
 However, by the fall of 1877, he was working for Chisum’s friend and fellow cattle baron, John Tunstall, near Lincoln, New Mexico.
 Tunstall was an ambitious young Englishman who planned on building an empire using the Desert Land Act.
-He planned to claim homestead rights to as many of the best water sources as he could, thereby controlling all the surrounding grazing land.
+He planned to claim homestead rights to as many of the best water sources as possible, thereby controlling all the surrounding grazing land.

 In 1877, Tunstall and a man named Alexander McSween had the nerve to establish a rival business that competed with the powerful Murphy & Dolan Mercantile and Banking Company.
 Murphy & Dolan’s business had long monopolized the county’s trade, controlling pricing, making immense profits on their goods, and virtually having a hand in nearly every part of the large county economy.
 The merchants and their allies, which included local law enforcement, were extremely disliked for obvious reasons.